lmponcio/inco-web-design/README.md

 ## Conclusion

 The [Get into Tech course](https://www.inco.org.au/get-into-tech) was a great experience for me.
-Even I already know how to code scripts, this course broaden my horizons - I learned a bit a bout UX/UI, Marketing, Data Engineering, Networking, Career paths, and more.
+Even I already know how to code scripts, this course broaden my horizons - I learned a bit about UX/UI, Marketing, Data Engineering, Networking, Career paths, and more.

 In the end, I decided not to publish the web page I designed because I already have GitHub to showcase my work.
 At least this small repository tells about my experience and the learning I got from it.